Workcamp 2026

 Faith in Action

-- Fannie May Sale (Shop to Donate to FIA) 307 Veterans Parkway Suite 512 is on March 19, 2026 from noon-4:00 p.m.
+Fannie May Sale (Shop to Donate to FIA) 307 Veterans Parkway Suite 512 is on March 19, 2026 from noon-4:00pm.
+Find more information here.

-- Spring Bus Trip to Mackinaw Island is scheduled for May 18-22, 2026.
+The Spring Bus Trip to Mackinaw Island scheduled for May 18-22, 2026 is currently full.

-- Fall Bus Trip to Boston, Salem & the North Shore is scheduled for September 22-30, 2026.
+The Fall Bus Trip to Boston, Salem & the North Shore scheduled for September 22-30, 2026 is currently full.

 Backpack Ministry

 47% of area students qualify for free and reduced lunch through their school.
 With grocery prices on the rise it is getting harder for families to afford food for meals.
 Midwest Food Bank tries to fill that gap for families by providing food for students that qualify for free and reduced lunch over their weekends when students are at home and not in school.
 Calvary has been a partner with Parkside Elementary School for many years now and this year we will be partnering with them again to provide bags of food for the children to take home for the weekend.
 Each month we receive a pallet of food from Midwest Food Bank and we meet as a group and unload the truck, organize the food and pack grocery bags that are delivered to Parkside Elementary School and given to the students on Friday to take home for the weekend.
 We are in need of volunteers to help once a month to unload the truck, organize the food and pack the bags.
-We meet at 10:45 a.m. in the lower level classrooms on March 11, April 15, and May 13.
+We meet at 10:45 a.m. in the lower level (North wing of church basement) classrooms on April 15, and May 13.

 All ages and abilities are welcome to help.
-If you have any questions please contact Brenda Leopard.Brenda Leopard.
+If you have any questions please contact Brenda Leopard.

 Habitat for Humanit